stanford-oval/WikiChat/README.md

 python -m spacy download en_core_web_sm  # Spacy is only needed for certain WikiChat configurations
 ```

+If you see `Error: Redis lookup failed` after running the chatbot, it probably means Redis is not properly installed.
+You can try reinstalling it by following its [official documentation](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/).

 Keep this environment activated for all subsequent commands.

 Install Docker for your operating system by following the instructions at https://docs.docker.com/engine/install/.
 WikiChat uses Docker primarily for creating and serving vector databases for retrieval, specifically [🤗 Text Embedding Inference](https://github.com/huggingface/text-embeddings-inference) and [Qdrant](https://github.com/qdrant/qdrant).
 On recent Ubuntu versions, you can try running `inv install-docker`.
 For other operating systems, follow the instructions on the docker website.